25 Jun 2020

 Plus, you’ll often need first-aid qualifications to be considered for most gym management roles.

-A university degree in sports science, sports and recreation management or a related field could help you get a role as a gym manager.
+A university degree in sports science, sports and recreation management or a related field could help you get a role as a fitness manager.
 However, this isn’t always necessary; our SIS50115 Diploma of Sport and Recreation can prepare you to work in elite sports complexes and fitness centres with just 24 months or less of online study.
-This gym management course equips you with all the skills and understanding you’ll need to become a successful gym manager.

-Ultimately, the best way to find out if being a gym manager is right for you is to try it for yourself.
-Luckily, the SIS50115 Diploma of Sport and Recreation equips you for a wide range of career paths in the fitness industry, so you’ll still have plenty of choices even if managing a gym doesn’t end up being your dream job.
+Ultimately, the best way to find out if being a Gym Manager is right for you is to try it for yourself.
+Luckily, the Diploma of Sport and Recreation equips you with a wide range of career paths in the fitness industry, so you’ll still have plenty of choices even if managing a gym doesn’t end up being your dream job.

 Industry Supplier